Asbestos Compensation Claims

 How do I make an asbestos compensation claim?

-Asbestos was widely used and it can still be found in buildings today, so a huge range of people could have been exposed to asbestos.
+As asbestos was used widely in the past and can still be found in buildings today, a huge range of people could have been exposed to asbestos.

-People who are likely to have been in contact with asbestos are:
+People who are likely to have been in contact with asbestos and develop an asbestos-related disease are:

 - Family members of people working in these industries.

-Thompsons Solicitors' asbestos lawyers has also supported clients who have lived or played near areas where asbestos was present.
+Thompsons Solicitors' asbestos lawyers have also supported clients who have lived near areas where asbestos was present.